 - Learn what you are good at and what you are not good at; be at peace with both.

-- Finding out who you are, what you like and don’t like, what you are good at and bad at, what is for you and not for you, will help you achieve your mission in life.
+- Finding out who you are, what you like and don’t like, what you are good and bad at, and what is for you and not for you will help you achieve your mission in life.
 Be open to the lessons of experience and have the courage to overcome challenges.

 5 Recommended Books

-If you’re keen to read more deeply about the topic, here are five books I highly recommend you start with:
+If you’re keen to read more deeply about the topic, here are five books I highly recommend: